fmrtl73/pxdocs/content/cloud-references/auto-disk-provisioning/tanzu/operations.md

 When scaling down a Tanzu cluster, do not scale down the cluster size lower than the total number of storage nodes in the Portworx cluster.

-You can find out the number of storage nodes by running `pxctl status` on any PX node.
+You can find out the number of storage nodes by running `pxctl status` on any Portworx node.
 This will list all nodes in the cluster and mention which ones are storage nodes.

 To control the number of storage nodes in the cluster, use the `spec.cloudStorage.maxStorageNodesPerZone` or `spec.cloudStorage.maxStorageNodes` configuration in [`StorageCluster`](/reference/crd/storage-cluster/).